SharkSnack/shiren-5/content/guides/identifying-items.md

 especially in dungeons where shops always appear on specific floors.
 (The Identify Scroll must be identified)<br/>
 If you have enough Gitan to buy items back, go ahead and sell your items before giving the scroll.

-If you choose to read the scroll, it's best to use it on item categories that are hard to identify using the YOLO method.<br/>
+If you choose to read the scroll, it's best to use it on item categories that are hard to identify using the Trial method.<br/>
 Many pots can be identified by inserting an item, and combined with price identification, you can identify most pots.<br/>
 So the cases in which you read the scroll on a pot are limited: